InvaHealth/InvaHealthDDdescriptors/README.md

 # **Method_reliability_social**

 Assessment of the methodological approach used to assess the social variables above as of:
-- (<em>i</em>) <strong>high</strong> reliability if either provided by officially pre-assessed materials (peer-reviewed articles and official reports) or the estimation method was documented, repeatable and/or traceable if provided by other grey literature, or
+- <strong>high</strong> reliability if either provided by officially pre-assessed materials (peer-reviewed articles and official reports) or the estimation method was documented, repeatable and/or traceable if provided by other grey literature, or
-- (<em>ii</em>) <strong>low</strong> reliability if not.
+- <strong>low</strong> reliability if not.

 # **Method_reliability_refined_social**

-Assessment of the methodological approach used to assess the social variables above as of high or low reliability based on the evaluation of the estimation methodology by expert contributors.
+Assessment of the methodological approach used to assess the social variables above as of <em>high</em> or <em>low</em> reliability based on the evaluation of the estimation methodology by expert contributors.

 # **Method_reliability_Explanation_social**